-If you read reviews for Staub and Le Creuset, you’ll see that the vast majority of them are very positive.
+If you read reviews for Staub and Le Creuset, you’ll see that most are positive.

-- Dutch ovens are made out of dense cast iron, which makes them very heavy.
+- Dutch ovens are made of dense cast iron, making them very heavy.

-- They are expensive because they are premium products that are carefully crafted in France, unlike most cookware that is mass-produced in China or Thailand.
+- They are expensive because they are premium products carefully crafted in France, unlike most cookware mass-produced in China or Thailand.

 - Lastly, their surfaces are not non-stick, so when you brown meat, you will likely have to deal with some bits and pieces sticking to the bottom.

 I tested Staub and Le Creuset to see if food sticks to one more than the other.
 I heated both to the same temperature and greased them with the same amount of oil.
 Once the oil coated the entire surface, I cracked an egg in each Dutch oven.